pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # Specifies the replication consistency configurations for a changefeed when using the redo log.
 For more information, see https://docs.pingcap.com/tidb/stable/ticdc-sink-to-mysql#eventually-consistent-replication-in-disaster-scenarios.
 # Note: The consistency-related configuration items only take effect when the downstream is a database and the redo log feature is enabled.
 [sink.consistent]
 # The data consistency level.
 Available options are "none" and "eventual". "none" means that the redo log is disabled.
 # The default value is "none".
 level = "none"
 # The max redo log size in MB.
 # The default value is 64.
 max-log-size = 64
 # The flush interval for redo log.
 The default value is 2000 milliseconds.
 flush-interval = 2000
 # The storage URI of the redo log.
 # The default value is empty.
 storage = ""
 # Specifies whether to store the redo log in a file.
 # The default value is false.
 use-file-backend = false

+[integrity]
+# Whether to enable the checksum validation for single-row data.
+The default value is "none", which means to disable the feature.
+Value options are "none" and "correctness".
+integrity-check-level = "none"
+# Specifies the log level of the Changefeed when the checksum validation for single-row data fails.
+The default value is "warn".
+Value options are "warn" and "error".
+corruption-handle-level = "warn"
 ```